 We are moving towards the cloud.
 Is your solution suitable?

 A key consideration in moving to cloud-based ECM technology is what happens when you terminate your subscription.
 For the average consumer with relatively little data stored in the technology, migration is trivial.
 For firms with potentially hundreds of gigabytes, however, migration can mean significant effort and cost.
 Cloud solutions are highly scalable, cost-effective, efficient, faster, and all outages are planned with no unexpected downtime.
-Cloud solutions offer more availability for large global enterprises.
+Cloud solutions also offer more availability for large global enterprises.
 Instead of utilizing the typical single server, the cloud utilizes multiple servers.
 Cloud solutions maintain data seamlessly across the enterprise, therefore if one server fails your business will not be impacted.

 Does your solution integrate with my existing technologies?

 Regardless of the organization, when searching for an enterprise content management solution, users, and IT teams especially, will want to be certain that the new product will integrate with all “in-house” software and hardware.
 Make sure to inquire about your current software, and ask for examples of integration success stories with their ECM solution.
 Teams want a software solution that integrates seamlessly within traditional systems.

 Does your solution provide live, personal support on demand?

 Sometimes online convenience and phone messages are not as ideal as discussing a challenge in person.
 Make sure your vendor’s support team has a reputation of being available when they’re needed.
 Beware of automated messages that apologize for delays due to unusually high call volumes.
 When you need service, those messages will not be reassuring.

 Does your product support/facilitate user collaboration?